Frequently Asked Questions

 Are you new to the idea of kayaking and have questions?
 Below are answers to many questions common to those interested in kayaking.

 Whitewater kayaking is performed on moving water ranging from a calm moving stream to Class V rapids.
 The whitewater courses progress from flat to gentle moving water to moving water with obstacles.
-The courses build on skills learned in the previous course(s).
+The courses build on skills learned in the respective course(s).
 The goal is for the whitewater paddler is to comfortably maneuver on rivers of their choice.

-The whitewater training schedule is arranged such that you may take the touring training and, if you want to learn on faster-moving water, you can then take the whitewater training.
+The whitewater training schedule is arranged such that you may take the touring training and, if you want to learn on faster-moving water, you can then take whitewater training.
 However, touring training is not a substitute for Curriculum I of the whitewater training.
 You must begin whitewater training with Curriculum I, even if you have completed touring training.

 The American Whitewater Association ranks water from Class I to Class VI.
 The WTC training program paddles ONLY on Class I, Class II and/or easy Class III water.
 A student may choose to take 1, 2, or all 3 classes based on the difficulty of whitewater they would like to be able to kayak.